 - Challenging to cut to create design details

 We supply a huge range of plywood and can usually custom prepare and treat plywood to your specific purposes.
 All our plywood is 100% sourced from local Australian plantations.
-It is also guaranteed renewable and certified with zero formaldehyde emission rating.
+It is also guaranteed renewable and certified with a zero formaldehyde emission rating.

 MDF or Plywood — Which one should you use?

 You can decide which one to use for your project based on the application and your budget.

 Since it does not handle moisture very well, MDF is better for indoor applications and decorative purposes (like furniture).
 It is also a better choice for applications that require specific shaping, cutting and drilling, since it does not splinter like plywood.
 If you are going to use paint, MDF is also a great choice for a smooth effect.